scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

       class ListOrd[T](implicit ord: Ord[T]) extends Ord[List[T]] { ... }
       final implicit def ListOrd[T](implicit ord: Ord[T]): ListOrd[T] = new ListOrd[T]
     ```
- 3. Alias givens map to implicit methods.
-If an alias has neither type parameters nor a given clause, its right-hand side is cached in a variable.
-There are two cases that can be optimized:
+ 3. Alias givens map to implicit methods or implicit lazy vals.
+If an alias has neither type parameters nor a given clause,

-  - If the right hand side is a simple reference, we can
+    it is treated as a lazy val, unless the right hand side is a simple reference, in which case we can use a forwarder to that
-    use a forwarder to that reference without caching it.
+    reference without caching it.
-  - If the right hand side is more complex, but still known to be pure, we can
-    create a `val` that computes it ahead of time.

  Examples:

     ```scala
-      given global as ExecutionContext = new ForkJoinContext() given config as Config = default.config
+      given global as ExecutionContext = new ForkJoinContext()

       val ctx: Context
       given as Context = ctx
     ```
     would map to
     ```scala
-      private[this] var global$cache: ExecutionContext | Null = null
-      final implicit def global: ExecutionContext = {
-        if (global$cache == null) global$cache = new ForkJoinContext()
-        global$cache
-      }

-      final implicit val config: Config = default.config

-      final implicit def Context_given = ctx
+      final implicit lazy val global: ExecutionContext = new ForkJoinContext() final implicit def Context_given = ctx
     ```